tardieunicolas/tardieunicolas/README.md

 - ⚡ Proficient in Javascript development
 - 🌱 I love to learn new things
 - 👨‍🎓 Currently in preparation for AWS certification
+- 🔥 I create free applications, and I hope to contribute to improving our lives
 - 🏃‍♂️ I'm also a runner

 ### Languages and Tools